uhasker/getting-things-done-in-next-js/src/chapter8/03-selecting-data.md

 ## Selecting Data

-You can you the `select` statement to select rows.
+You can use the `select` statement to select rows from your table.

 Here is how you can specify the columns to select: